 Adding Security and Efficiency to Cash Transactions

 One company that is leading the way in “cardless payments” is a Tokyo-based business called Paidy.
-Since its launch about 4 years ago, Paidy has grown rapidly and currently its user accounts have reached 2.5 million.
+Since its launch about four years ago, Paidy has grown rapidly and currently its user accounts have reached 2.5 million.
 The company offers a payment system that requires only a customer’s email address and phone number to make the transaction.
 Over the past few years, Paidy has established a large network of 700,000+ merchants in Japan who use the system for online purchases.
 “It’s kind of a B-2-B-2-C model,” according to Houston Ross, Chief Technology Officer at Paidy.
-“We sign up merchants and then through those merchants we acquire consumers."
+“We sign up merchants, and then through those merchants we acquire consumers."

 Using Paidy-enabled merchants, customers can purchase goods and services by simply providing their mobile phone numbers and email addresses.
 Paidy then verifies who they are with a four-digit code sent through SMS or voice technology.
 Customers settle their bills once a month at a convenience store.
 They can also pay their balance due through bank transfers or via auto-debits (instalment and subscription plans are also available).